-Admissions

-While the Honors Program does have basic GPA and test score requirements listed below, an even more crucial factor in a student's admission is his or her entire intellectual orientation.
+Admissions into the Honors Program is dependent less on GPA or test scores and more on a desire to devote oneself to a deep educational experience.
 The Honors Program seeks students with a voracious appetite for learning-an innate curiosity that crosses disciplinary boundaries and that finds in all academic fields signposts pointing toward God's goodness, beauty, and truth.
-The other requirements are included below.